jgpavez/Working-Memory-Networks/README.md

 ### Prerequisites

 The code uses Python 2.7, Keras v1.2.2 and Theano v1.0.0.
 Please be sure to have those versions in your system.
-Start downloading the bAbI dataset and save it to `data/babi`:
+Start downloading the bAbI dataset in the folder `data/babi` and extract it:
 - wget http://www.thespermwhale.com/jaseweston/babi/tasks_1-20_v1-2.tar.gz
 - tar -xvf babi-tasks-v1-2.tar.gz